Per letter from MLB, it wants more evidence that Richmond will be building ballpark

 “While the project remains the same, the math did not,” per the city release.

-Baseball supporters in the region are understandably antsy about this delay and missed deadline.
-Richmond lost the Triple-A Richmond Braves to Gwinnett County, Ga., following the 2008 season because of the team’s dissatisfaction with The Diamond.
+Baseball supporters in the region are antsy about this delay and missed deadline.
+Richmond lost the Triple-A Richmond Braves to Gwinnett County, Georgia, following the 2008 season because of the team’s dissatisfaction with The Diamond.

 In an April 18 meeting with The Times-Dispatch editorial board, Mayor Levar Stoney said, "We don't foresee the Squirrels leaving.
 We plan on delivering a state-of-the-art baseball facility for the residents in the city, for the residents of the metro area, and for the franchise."